betamigo98/Choral-Annotations-For-Zotero/README.md

 <p align="justify">As it comes to pedagogy, the choral annotation process proposed here could be ubicated in both of the two categories "Interaction" and "Reflexivité" in the typology proposed by a team of researcher in Switzerland, letting room for a wider reflexion on pedagogy design and practices (Lanarès et al., 2023, see pp. 104 y 109 in particular).
 <br >
   <br />
+<p align="justify">Now is that an anti-ChatGPT?<br />
+Chorals annotations strive for consciousness about authorship and what could be the source of a given information.
+Thus it has more to do with a form of check and balance device, or "garde-fous" as french say.
+Which is also a form of an anti-ChatGPT yes, but the possibility of sustaining a wise use of GPT-like tools by maintaining a critical distance in mind.
+In such sense, it could also be thought as a hyper Chat GPT where there is hope for the most cautionnary use of chat-GPTs in the public space.<br />
 <p align="center">These are some lines of work to be continued by whoever would find curiosity in it.<br />
 In any case, this project started from having fun, I hope you’ll have some too experimenting it for yourself!</p>